WimJongeneel/fs-linear-regression/README.md

 # Liniar regression in F# with gradient descent

-Some simple machinelearning stuff in F#
+Some basic machine learning stuff in F#